opus-research/jgit/Documentation/technical/reftable.md

 The `block_size` is arbitrarily determined by the writer, and does not have to be a power of 2.
-The block size must be larger than the longest reference name or log entry used in the repository, as references cannot span blocks.
+The block size must be larger than the longest reference name or deflated log entry used in the repository, as references cannot span blocks.

 Powers of two that are friendly to the virtual memory system or filesystem (such as 4k or 8k) are recommended.
-Larger sizes (64k) can yield better compression.
+Larger sizes (64k) can yield better compression, with a possible increased cost incurred by readers during access.

 The largest block size is `16777215` bytes (15.99 MiB).